Duke Kunshan University: Campus

 The campus is being constructed in phases, with Phase I designed by American design and architecture firm Gensler.
 Phase 1 facilities include an academic building with a variety of classroom configurations, a 200-bed dormitory building, a conference center and hotel, a faculty residence, and an administration building.
 An innovation center equipped with a library, classrooms and team rooms was opened in 2019.

 Phase 2 was completed in 2023.
 Designed by Perkins and Will, Phase 2 features an expansion of undergraduate, graduate, and faculty housing, a community center, recreation center, the WD Research Institute, and a library.
 The 71.3 acre Duke Kunshan Gardens are also currently under construction, and are scheduled for completion in 2023.
+The construction was completed in 2024 and doubled the size of the campus.

 Later plans call for Phase III and IV construction to take place in the coming decade.

 As part of the partnership between Duke University, Wuhan University, and the city of Kunshan, the municipal government has leased the Duke Kunshan University campus to the university at no cost for the first ten years as well as paying for construction of the buildings.

 Alumni

 Duke Kunshan University students are conferred Duke University undergraduate or graduate degrees (accredited by SACSCOC) upon graduation.
 Undergraduates also receive a graduation certificate and diploma officially approved by the Chinese MOE.
 Therefore, DKU alumni are considered Duke alumni, and are considered part of the Duke alumni community.

-Alumni include 1 Rhodes Scholar, 2 Yenching Scholars, and 2 Schwarzman Scholars.
+Alumni include 1 Rhodes Scholar, 7 Yenching Scholars, and 4 Schwarzman Scholars.